tccoin/CS-404/README.md

 # CS-404

-Trying to write some guidance for the newcomers of robot team.
-Mainly about Python and a little bit SLAM, CV, and Machine Learning.
+This repository contains some documents for the newcomers of robot team about Python, a little bit SLAM, CV, and Machine Learning.